conan-io/docs/reference/build_helpers/meson.rst

     def test(args=None, build_dir=None, target=None)

-Execute `ninja` test target, which usually means building and running unit tests.
+Executes ninja test target, which usually means building and running unit tests.

 Parameters:
     - **args** (Optional, Defaulted to ``None``): A list of additional arguments to be passed to the ``ninja`` command.
 Each argument will be escaped